koendv/cst816t/README.md

 touchpad.begin(mode_motion);
 ```

-Mode _motion_ adds two more movements: double click and long press.
-In mode _motion_ the ic sends an interrupt when the finger has completed the following movements: single click, double click, swipe up, swipe down, swipe left, swipe right, long press.
-All processing is done on the cst816 touch ic.
+In mode _motion_ the ic sends an interrupt when the finger has completed the following movements: single click, **double click**, swipe up, swipe down, swipe left, swipe right, **long press**.
+All processing is done in the cst816 touch ic.
+The processing in the mcu is minimal.

 The program can test if the display has been touched: